Oluwaseun35/My_Product/README.md

-This is a personal testing project landing page.
+This is a personal project for a landing page.